PrototypeML/PrototypeML/docs/models.md

 variables](#magic-variables].

 Parameters can be added by clicking the "plus" icon next to "Parameters", which will display a pop-up form.
 There are two kinds of parameters: input (ie. numeric), and select.
 Enter the desired name for the new parameter, which will help form the identifier used within the code to access the parameter value; the prompt is the string displayed in the properties of any instances of the mutator requesting a value for the parameter; and indicate whether the parameter is required or optional.

 Next, choose a "type" for the parameter.
 If you choose "input" (a numeric type), then specify the default value as any valid Python constant expression.
-If you choose type "select", then the pop-up display changes to allow you to specify values for the select.
+If you choose type "select", then the pop-up display changes to allow you to specify the allowed string values for the select.
 Click the "plus" icon next to "Allowed Values", and a text box will appear allowing you to enter the name of one of the select options, e.g. "left".
 Click the "plus" sign next to "Allowed Values" again, and enter another possible select option, e.g. "right".
 Repeat this process until you have specified all of your desired values.
 To remove a value, click the "minus" icon next to the value text box.

 Regardless of whether you choose a numeric or select parameter type, specify a default value for the parameter, if one.
 For select parameter types, the default value must be one of the specified select options.